ZarbakhtSadia/Car_Dectection_Streamlit_App/README.md

 ## Powered by YOLOv8

+## Powered by YOLOv8

-This application leverages **YOLOv8**, a state-of-the-art object detection model known for its high performance in real-time detection tasks.
-YOLOv8 ensures fast, accurate, and reliable car detection.
+This application uses **YOLOv8**, a powerful and efficient model for detecting objects in images and videos.
+YOLOv8 ensures quick and accurate car detection, making the app reliable for real-time use.